gvwilson/sensibleadventures/coriandel/coriandel.md

 created in the rear courtyard.
 It was spring.
 The candelilla was showing a few fresh slivers of green, and one tubby cactus had put out tiny orange flowers.
 "And I'm glad that husband of yours has finally come to his senses.
-It simply isn't fair, the way we've had to work since our little darling was born.
+It simply isn't fair, the way we've had to work since our little cherished was born.
 Ah, and I know just who to ask to find someone.
 That Bantangui hostess I was telling you about, the new one, Shoe Shoe or something like that.
 I'm sure she would be able to find us someone."